 When can I comment on the proposals?

 Public consultation for the current review has now concluded.
 Our first consultation – on the initial proposals – ran for 12 weeks between 13 September and 5 December 2016.
-All comments from this consultation were published on 28 February 2017, commencing a secondary consultation that ran for four weeks until 27 March 2017, during which the public were invited to comment on those representations.
-A final consultation – on our revised proposals – opened on 17 October 2017, and people have until 11 December 2017 to submit responses.
+All comments from this consultation were published on 28 February 2017, commencing a secondary consultation that ran for four weeks until 27 March 2017.
+A final consultation – on our revised proposals – opened on 17 October 2017, and ran for eight weeks until 11 December 2017.

 What will you do with my comments?

 All comments from the initial consultation were published on our website on 28 February 2017 – this is a legal requirement.
-Comments received during the secondary consultation stage were published alongside our revised proposal consultation in October 2017, and those received on the revised proposals will be published at the end of the review.
+Comments received during the secondary consultation stage were published alongside our revised proposal consultation in October 2017, and those received on the revised proposals will be published at the end of the review in September 2018.

 Will my MP or constituency be affected by the boundary changes?